Numigi/odoo-project-addons/project_task_stage_external_mail/README.rst

 Context
 -------
-In Odoo, you are able to atach an email template to a task stage.
+In Odoo, you are able to attach an email template to a task stage.

 .. image:: static/description/vanilla_odoo_task_stage.png